teddywaweru/pedantic-btw.nvim/README.md

-Pedantic Buffers, Tabs and Windows
+## Pedantic Buffers, Tabs and Windows
-Navigating through Buffers, Tabs, Windows and maintaining their opened positions Enables opening relevant windows depending on the selected file.
+Navigating through Buffers, Tabs, Windows and maintaining their opened positions Buffer, Tabs and Windows context is maintained while switching between open buffers.
-It's regarded pedantic in terms of the placement of buffers and windows relative to their Tabs
+It's regarded pedantic in terms of the placement of buffers and windows relative to their Tabs, and Windows

 Motivation:
-Sometimes I have to work on a project that has several sub-sections, and some have similarly named files.
-Having these buffers separated makes it easier to maintaining the understanding of the project.
+Sometimes I had to work on projects that have several sub-sections, and some have similarly named files.
+Having these buffers separated makes it easier to navigate the opened buffers without mixing up.
-The workflow would involve having tabs separate buffers and windows that are in use for the project.
+Also, places all buffers switches within a keystroke(disregarding the keymap to open the bufferlist)

 To enable on Lazy Plugin Manager